Ralph C. Smedley: Early life and education

-The father of Toastmasters, Ralph C. Smedley, was known to be a modest and quiet person.
-A tireless worker with a passion for helping others to realize their full potential himself, he was far from flashy or flamboyant.

-He had always been determined to make Toastmasters, his brainchild, a success.

-Toastmasters
+Career with the YMCA and Toastmasters

-In 1903, at YMCA, he saw the need of interpersonal skills pertaining to communication, management and leadership in the community.
-In order to aid people to learn how to speak, conduct meetings, plan programs and work on committees, he started the speaking club - The Toastmasters Club on March 24, 1905.
-It would later be known as the first unofficial Toastmasters club.
-Laying the foundational methodologies which are followed in the Toastmasters meeting even today, the members took turns speaking and taking part in leadership in every meeting.
+While working for the YMCA in Bloomington, he saw the need to develop interpersonal skills pertaining to communication, management and leadership in the community.
+In order to help people learn how to speak, conduct meetings, plan programs and work on committee.
+He started his first Toastmasters speaking club on March 24, 1905.
+Laying the foundational methodologies which are followed in Toastmasters meetings today, the members took turns speaking and taking part in leadership in every meeting.
 Smedley and other more experienced men evaluated the short speeches given by younger men willing to improve.
-However, he had to eventually relocate to Freeport and the lack of proper leadership and direction at the time did not allow the nascent club to grow.
+However, he had to eventually relocate to a YMCA in Freeport, Illinois and the lack of proper leadership did not allow the original club to survive.

 In Freeport, he tried again.
-This time he was trying to encourage local businessmen to sign up and improve their speaking ability.
-However, the idea never caught on - until he moved to California to take a job at the YMCA in Santa Ana, California.
-On October 22, 1924, he organized the first official club in the newly built YMCA building that eventually became Club No. 1 of Toastmasters International.
-The word about the club spread quickly and people in neighbouring communities and other states started asking Smedley how they could start their own club.
-Smedley decided to write the "Manual of Instructions" and "Ten Lessons in Public Speaking," in order to save time from writing redundant letters and replying to queries and inquiries about the same, he printed the guidelines and bound them in paper covers.
+This time he was trying to encourage local businessmen to sign up and improve their speaking abilities.
+After he was transferred, that club failed, as did his later club efforts at YMCAs in Rock Island, Illinois and San Jose, California.

+His Toastmasters idea finally caught on for good when he relocated to take a job at the YMCA in Santa Ana, California.
+On October 22, 1924, he organized the first fully successful club in the newly built YMCA building that eventually became Club No. 1 of Toastmasters International.
+Word about the club spread quickly and people in neighboring communities and other states started asking Smedley how they could start their own club.
+He wrote the Manual of Instructions and Ten Lessons in Public Speaking, and he printed and bound these publications.
 On October 25, 1928, he secured copyrights on the publications and trademarked the name "Toastmasters Club."
-He based the name on the popular word: "toastmaster" which refers to the person who gives toasts at events, gatherings and occasions.
+He based the name on the word toastmaster which refers to the person who gives toasts at events, gatherings and occasions.